RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `5` and `0.45` are examples of valid inputs.

+    - The values for this parameter can range from a minimum value of 0 to a maximum value of inf (or 100 if type=percentile or p).

     - If not specified the default input will be a value dictated by the `type` parameter.
 If `type` is 'n' then will default to 50.
 If `type` is 'std_dev' or 'std' then it will default to 1.If `type` is 'percentile' or 'p' then it will default to 95 unless `edge_attribute` is also 'ngd', 'chi_square', 'fisher_exact', or 'normalized_google_distance' then it will default to 5..

 * ##### top